-But unlike tools for collaboration and employee-to-employee communication such as Slack and Microsoft Teams, employer-to-employee communication requires a better tool.
-But how does one even begin to choose an internal communications app?
-We’re glad you asked.
+An internal communication app differs from tools for collaboration and employee-to-employee communication such as Slack and Microsoft Teams.
+Employer-to-employee communication requires a purpose-built tool.
+But how does one select the right internal communications app?

-The Benefits of a Mobile Employee Communication Channel
+The Benefits of a Mobile Internal Communication App

-These days, every large company owns an intranet primarily used for distributing documents, i.e., communication content.
+These days, every large company owns an intranet primarily used for distributing documents.
 In most cases, intranets are accessible only via desktop PC.
-But non-desk, offline, and frontline employees who lack easy access to a PC aren’t exactly a marginal group, and their numbers are growing.
+But non-desk, offline, and frontline employees who lack easy access to a PC aren't exactly a marginal group, and their numbers are rapidly growing.

 While it's true that intranet terminals have become increasingly common in warehouses and at the production level, they haven't exactly grown in popularity.
 The resulting lack of engagement is particularly painful when the employees receiving the least amount of information are the ones who need it most.